 The defining characteristic of a commercial real estate property is that it contains space that is leased to businesses (or individuals in the case of a multifamily property).
 The rental payments provide income that is used to pay for the property’s operating expenses and debt service.
 Anything left over is distributed to investors/shareholders.

 But, not all commercial real estate leases are created equally.
-For investors evaluating a potential purchase, it is critically important to understand the two major lease structures used in commercial investment and their impact on a property’s income and operating expenses.
+For investors evaluating a potential purchase, it is critically important to understand the two major lease structures used in commercial investment (gross lease and net lease) and their impact on a property’s income and operating expenses.

 In commercial real estate, the two major types of lease agreements are referred to as “Gross” and “Net.”
-There are very important differences that have to do with who is responsible for paying the property’s operating expenses and common area maintenance costs.
+There are very important differences between gross leases and net leases that have to do with who is responsible for paying the property’s operating expenses and common area maintenance costs.

 - Single Net Lease: In a single net lease, the tenant pays their base monthly rental amount plus one of the three major expense categories, usually property taxes.